 Excess mortality is a count of deaths from all causes relative to what would normally have been expected.
 In a pandemic, deaths rise sharply, but causes are often inaccurately recorded, particularly when reliable tests are not widely available.
 The death count attributed to Covid-19 may thus be significantly undercounted.
 Excess mortality data overcome two problems in reporting Covid-19-related deaths.
 Miscounting from misdiagnosis or under-reporting of Covid-19-related deaths is avoided.
 Excess mortality data include ‘collateral damage’ from other health conditions, left untreated if the health system is overwhelmed by Covid-19 cases, or by deliberate actions that prioritise patients with Covid-19 over those with other symptoms.

 In a pandemic, measures taken by governments and by individuals also influence death rates.
 For example, deaths from traffic accidents may decline but suicide rates may rise.
 Excess mortality captures the net outcome of all these factors.
 Figure 1 illustrates how the degree of Covid-19 recording relative to excess deaths has varied across some European countries.
-In Belgium, with a broad definition of what constitutes a Covid-19 death, the excess over 100 percent might suggest that most excess deaths are due to Covid-19 and other deaths such as road accidents may have declined.
+In Belgium, with a broad definition of what constitutes a Covid-19 death, the excess over 100 percent might suggest that most excess deaths are due to Covid-19 and other deaths, such as those due to road accidents, may have declined.

 Excess mortality data can be used to draw lessons from cross- and within-country differences and help analyse the social and economic consequences of the pandemic and relaxing lockdown restrictions.